AGPLCZ/acceptor-936-mincovnik-arduino-czk/README.md

 ### Mincovník "acceptor-936"

 - po vhození přednastavené částky se vypíše zpráva a může se například sepnout relé (či načíst webová adresa - GET)
-- after throwing a preset amount, a message is displayed and, for example, a relay can be switched (or a web address can be retrieved - GET)

 Tento kód funguje tak, že při detekci mince se aktivuje přerušení (funkce preruseniPriVhozuMince), což zvýší celkový počet detekovaných mincí.
 V hlavní smyčce loop kontrolujeme, zda uplynul dostatečný čas od poslední detekce a zda současný zůstatek dosáhl požadované ceny.
 Pokud ano, posíláme zprávu a vynulujeme současný zůstatek a celkový počet detekovaných mincí.

-This code works by activating an interrupt (function coinInsertInterrupt) upon coin detection, incrementing the total number of detected coins.
-In the main loop (loop), it checks if enough time has passed since the last detection and if the current balance has reached the required amount.
-If so, it sends a message and resets the current balance and the total number of detected coins.

 > [!IMPORTANT]